ethanzs/DiscordJS-Boilerplate/README.md

 ## Configuration

-In the ` config.json ` file, you can set your bot token and desired prefix.
+In the ` config.json ` file, you can set your bot token and desired prefix (eventually to be replaced with .env file!)

 ```JSON
 {